vbagazhkov/estoty/README.md

 - After downloading, select the Scenes folder.
 - Left-click on SampleScene.unity and click the play button (triangle pointing right) at the top.
 After that, you should see the "Submitted" button and a counter at the bottom (If the counter is not visible, increase the display area of the scene by lowering the borders.
 The counter should initially display 0, and after clicking, the value increases by 1 unit).
 - In order for our value to reach 10, we need to change the file:
-  - At the bottom of the Project section, click on the Assets folder and find Submit file, Right-click and select Open.
-Visual Studio Code will open, and in the code that appears, find the method “public void OnSubmit()” → change
+  - At the bottom of the Project section, click on the Assets folder and find Submit file, Double click on the file (Right-click and select Open).
+Visual Studio Code Editor will open, and in the code that appears, find the method “public void OnSubmit()” → change from
 ```
   public void OnSubmit()
         {